Section 1.3.3 of the Student Complaints Procedure sets out what you can complain about.

 Yes, normally the person against whom a complaint has been made will be made aware of the allegations being made against them, and will normally be provided with a copy of the complaint against them.
 However, they won't be given information or documentation about any other elements of the complaint that do not relate to them.

-If you wish to make a complaint, you have the right to be accompanied to any meetings by a registered student of the University (including a Sabbatical Officer from the Students’ Union) or by a member of staff of the University (including a member of staff from Advice SU) or University Chaplaincy at any stage in the procedure.
+You have the right to be accompanied to any meetings by a registered student of the University (including a Sabbatical Officer from the Students’ Union) or by a member of staff of the University (including a member of staff from Advice SU) or University Chaplaincy at any stage in the procedure.
 The role of the person accompanying you is one of support, not representation, and you will normally be expected to present your own case.

 Each student making a complaint shall normally be expected to present their own case.